spdrnl/UFO-Modeling-Decision-Tree/README.md

 ==========================
 This project aims to help novices to get up to speed with UFO modeling.
 The project contains a decision tree that helps to decide which UFO entity to choose.

 Since I am a novice myself, I am not sure if this decision tree is correct or complete.
-It should though give a good overview of the different UFO entities. so that you can get a feel for the different options.
+The aim is to give a good overview of the different UFO entities. so that you can get a feel for the different options.
+The focus for now is on UFO-A and UFO-B.

 ## Getting Started
 Just open the ufo-decision-tree.png file